Connect and Release Wheelbarrow System vs Conversion Cart: Which Is Better for Moving Mulch?

 Which is better for moving mulch?

 A conversion cart can work for open hauling.
-The W.I.T.C.H.™ is better when mulch still needs true wheelbarrow placement after the long-distance travel.
+The W.I.T.C.H.™ is better when mulch still needs true wheelbarrow placement after long-distance travel, or when a tow cart can stage volume while the wheelbarrow handles placement.

 Why is final placement important?